Fae/fae/README.md

     code.
 - `fae.min.js` - Production build.
 Minified and all debugging code is stripped out for maximum performance.

+Below is information on how to download each build type.

 ### Stable Release